Apply for planning permission

 Do I need to apply for planning permission?

-Please submit planning applications and pre-application enquiries online rather than on paper.
-This will help us deliver our service over the coming weeks.
+Please submit planning applications and pre-application enquiries online rather than on paper if possible.

 The Planning Authority also strongly encourages electronic payment of planning application fees.